Buying property in Île-de-France

 As the region is home to the capital of France, Île-de-France has a lot to offer.
 Paris itself, basking in the afterglow of the 2024 Olympics is, of course, home to world-class museums, the Louvre and Musée d’Orsay, historic landmarks, Eiffel Tower and Notre-Dame Cathedral.

 The suburbs and satellite towns offer the same benefits but just a train ride away.
 Then again many are welcoming communities in themselves.
-Towns such as Fontainebleau, 25 kilometres south of Paris, or Auvers-sur-Oise to north, long associated with famous artists including van Gogh,.
+Towns such as Fontainebleau, 25 kilometres south of Paris, or Auvers-sur-Oise to the north, long associated with famous artists including Van Gogh.

-What can you buy for your money in Île-de-France?
+What can you get for your money in Île-de-France?

 Will there be an Olympic boost?
 The city is certainly on the upswing and that is likely to have a halo effect for the rest of Île-de-France.